SamHDev/Cloudflare-Record-Updater/readme.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-### Ubuntu systemwide install (assumes root)
 Run theese commands one by one as root.
+A short description of what theese commands will do:
 * Clone the source code
 * Build the binary
 * Move the binary, example config and service config to the correct location